Downloaded from www.mymenopausecentre.com

 We sometimes hear women say that they feel guilty or self-indulgent for spending time and money on counselling or coaching.
 Exploring how you’re feeling (and why) with an objective professional can lift a weight off your shoulders.
 Any money you spend on this is an investment in yourself, and you’re definitely worth it!

 It’s worth talking to your doctor to find out whether HRT could be suitable for you.
-If your mood changes are related to the perimenopause or menopause, evidence suggests that HRT is better at improving your mood than antidepressants.
+If your mood changes are related to the perimenopause or menopause, evidence suggests that HRT may improve mood.
 It may be worth a try, even for a short time, to see if it helps.

 HRT improves the overall quality of life, energy levels and sleep and it does not negatively affect libido or cause sexual dysfunction (which may be affected by antidepressants).